Collab4exaNBody/doc_exaStamp/docs/source/project_exaStamp/Interactions.rst

      - thermostat
      - external_force

 which is called at every timestep during the integration loop.
-Multiple force operators can be stacked under the ``compute_force`` block.
-Spefici force operators corresponding to different interatomic potentials are defined hereafter.
-In addition, thermostats can also be appended to the ``compute_force`` block and the latter are defined in the :ref:`nvt` section.
+As explained above, multiple force operators can be stacked under the ``compute_force`` block.
+Specific force operators corresponding to different interatomic potentials are defined hereafter.
+In addition, thermostats (that do not need a modification of the numerical scheme) can also be appended to the ``compute_force`` block and the latter are defined in the :ref:`thermostats` section.
 Finally, external forces coming from a repulsive wall for example can also be appended to the ``compute_force`` block.
 Such operators are defined in the :ref:`external_forces` section.

 .. include::
    pair_potentials.rst